Accreditation Council for Pharmacy Education (ACPE)

 As stated above, the professional degree program requires 4-years of full-time academic commitment (Fall and Spring semester) along with parts of the summer semesters.
 "On-time" graduation (by the end of 4-years) varies based on student performance against academic requirements set within the program to assure a high degree of competency of future pharmacy practitioners.
 The College of Pharmacy provides remediation pathways for professional degree candidates to aid them in meeting these performance measures, that in some cases may delay graduation.

-Pass Rate for First-Time Take of North American Pharmacist Licensure Examination (2016) (National Pass Rate 85.86%)
+Pass Rate for First-Time Take of North American Pharmacist Licensure Examination (2016 pass rate provided - 2017 not yet available)